GreyKeenan/ar.pj.sublime.c/notes.md

 # Todo

+! map: tidy switch/cases

 proper errors

-map: render stacked entities in order

-map: init entities with position

-map: tidy switch/cases
+rendering scaling

 input support for non-alhpabetic chars

-rendering scaling

 ... also, yaknow, a ton of other stuff like most of the game